twisted/twisted/docs/projects/core/howto/ssl.rst

 If you are writing a client which connects to a server on the Internet, it is important to verify that server is using a trusted certificate.
 If you don't verify the server's certificate, you can not be sure that you are communicating with the intended server.

-Peer certificate verification is enabled by supplying a ``peerTrust`` argument to :api:`twisted.internet.ssl.CertificateOptions <CertificateOptions>`.
+Peer certificate verification is enabled by supplying a ``trustRoot`` argument to :api:`twisted.internet.ssl.CertificateOptions <CertificateOptions>`.
 This argument specifies the list of certificate authorities which you trust, and for what purpose.

 For the majority of *client* applications using TLS, you will want to get the list of trusted root certificates from your platform --- meaning, your operating system, your desktop environment, or your TLS implementor's configuration --- and verify the server against that.